zakandaiev/frontend-starter/README.md

 # Go to the folder
 cd frontend-starter

-# Install packages
+# Install
 npm i
 # or
 npm install

-# Remove the link to the original repository
+# Remove link to the original repository
 # - if you use Windows system
 Remove-Item .git -Recurse -Force
 # - or if you use Unix system